 1) Frequent use of a garbage disposal or dishwasher

-Each time we flip the switch to run the garbage disposal or let our dishwasher grind food and clear dinnerware, that food remains in the disposal until the septic tank is flushed out.
-By pumping out the septic tank, the food buildup disappears, preventing potential bacteria from growing in the disposal.
+Each time we flip the switch to run the garbage disposal or let our dishwasher grind food and clear dinnerware, that food can enter your septic tank.
+By scheduling your Sanford septic tank pump out, the food buildup is cleaned out, preventing a possible overloaded septic system.